 What are Dermal Fillers and how does it work?

 Dermal fillers are a gel-like substance that is used to add volume by injecting the filler in soft tissues just right under the skin in different profundity in different areas to help bring back the lost volume and help in softening the fine lines.
 There are also a number of different fillers to choose from depending on the area that needs those fillers, dermal fillers are made up of different substances such as collagen, hyaluronic acid (HA), poly-L-lactic acid, calcium hydroxylapatite (CaHA), polymethyl methacrylates (PMMA), and many others.
-The most common is the hyaluronic acid (HA) which is a substance that can be found in human skin and over time the particles are absorbed by the body.
+The most common is hyaluronic acid (HA) which is a substance that can be found in human skin and over time the particles are absorbed by the body.
 Due to the numerous numbers of available fillers, it is best to discuss all your options with your cosmetic surgeon prior to the procedure.
 The procedure is also non –intrusive and results can be seen immediately after the procedure.
 However, most of what can be seen in the first 3-4 weeks are the swelling, and the product and the optimum result will show after the said timeframe as the filler is then fully fused into the tissue giving that more natural look.

 How long does a Dermal Filler last?

 Dermal fillers last between 6 to 12 months or 2 to 5 years.
 This is depending on the filler used, the density, and the depth that it was injected.
-The most common dermal filler which is hyaluronic acid (HA) is known to have the short-term effect while synthetic fillers tend to last longer.
+The most common dermal filler which is hyaluronic acid (HA) is known to have a short-term effect while synthetic fillers tend to last longer.
 You can go back to your cosmetic surgeon for a touch up if you feel it is necessary and they can advise if another procedure is needed.

 How frequent should you get Fillers?